JovanSrdanov/Karibi_RG/README.md

-# Računarska grafika Godina 2022-2022 FTN E2 PRNII
+# Computer Graphics Year 2022-2022 FTN E2 PRNII
-Projekat iz predmeta Računarska grafika
+Project for the subject Computer Graphics
-Fakultet tehničkih nauka
+Faculty of Technical Sciences
-Računarstvo i automatika
+Computer Science and Automation
-Primenjene računarske nauke i informatika
+Applied Computer Science and Informatics

 RA 145/2019 - Jovan Srdanov
-Made in: C++ i OpenGL
+Made in: C++ and OpenGL

 Key bindings in ControlPoint01:
 Toggle clouds: P and O